isrand/hetsdk/README.md

   - `storageOptions (TopicStorageOptions)`: Object containing storage options for the topic artifacts:
     - `configuration (StorageOptions)`: Enum that specifies File Service (`StorageOptions.File`) or Consensus Service (`StorageOptions.Message`).
     - `messages (StorageOptions)`: Enum that specifies File Service (`StorageOptions.File`) or Consensus Service (`StorageOptions.Message`).
-    - `storeParticipantsArray (boolean)`: Boolean that specifies whether to store the participants array in the topic configuration message or not.
+    - `storeParticipants (boolean)`: Boolean that specifies whether to store the participants array in the topic configuration message or not.
   - `metadata (?any)`: Object containing topic metadata

 > For more information about artifact storage, check the [storage](#storage) section.